Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Figure E1-2: In-text Narrative Citation in APA Format for One Editor

-Note: The format of the in-text citation is the same as for a single authored book.
+Note: The format for the in-text citation is the same as for a single authored book.

 Enter the editor's last name, followed by a comma and a space.

-After the initials, add (Ed.) — short for Editor — in parentheses, followed by a period.
+After the initials, enter (Ed.) — short for Editor — in parentheses, followed by a period.

 Figure E1-3: One Editor with One Initial